jgibson517/jackpg/content/colophon.md

 ### What is this?

-This my personal site.
+This my portfolio site.
 It's mainly used to document my work, but I included some personal stuff too as motivation to keep maintaining it.

 ### Who is Jack Gibson?